Stewart Littlewood: Return to Port Vale

 He was re-signed by new Port Vale manager Tom Morgan for a then-club record fee of £1,550, and scored twice in ten appearances towards the end of the 1930–31 season.
 He was limited to 13 games in the 1931–32 campaign, scoring five goals.
 He scored ten goals in 13 games in 1932–33, with his contribution limited after he was forced to undergo surgery to repair cartilage damage on a twisted knee.
-A club record six of his goals came in one match on 24 September, in a 9–1 thrashing of Chesterfield at The Old Recreation Ground.
+A club record six of his goals came in one match on 24 September, in a 9–1 thrashing of Chesterfield at the Old Recreation Ground.

 Later career

 He was transferred to Bournemouth & Boscombe Athletic of the Third Division South in July 1933.
 Injury restricted him to 18 league games, during which he scored 11 goals, and he was released from Dean Court at the end of the 1933–34 season.
 He signed with Cheshire County League side Altrincham in July 1934.
-His injuries left him with restricted mobility, but he still managed to score 100 goals in 111 league and cup appearances.
+His injuries restricted his mobility, but he scored 100 goals in 111 league and cup appearances.
 During his three seasons at Moss Lane he scored seven goals in a 9–0 FA Cup win over Moulton Verdon, hit four goals in games against Buxton, Tranmere Rovers Reserves, Nantwich Town and Hyde United, and scored hat-tricks past Ashton National, Prescot Cables, Willaston and Winsford United.
 After leaving the "Robins", he had one final injury-plagued season with Northwich Victoria.